-Now everywhere I go, I see mobile phones, wi-fi available, netbooks, and SLR cameras.
-And I see expensive phones too.
-I’m amazed at the number of people with smart phones, iPhones, and Blackberries.
-Moreover, there are a lot of people carrying MacBooks and expensive PCs- it is not just netbooks travelers have.
-In short, backpackers today are much more wired today than they used to be.
+Now everywhere I go, I see mobile phones, Wi-Fi available, netbooks, and SLR cameras.
+And I see expensive phones, too.
+I’m amazed at the number of people with smartphones, iPhones, and Blackberries.
+Moreover, there are a lot of people carrying MacBooks and expensive PCs – it’s not just netbooks travelers have.
+In short, backpackers are much more wired today than they used to be.

 The nature of backpacking has totally changed and it’s not going back.
 This isn’t a good or bad thing but just a reflection of our connected and different times.
-Walk into an internet café or a hostel and take a look at the computers.
+Walk into an Internet café or a hostel and take a look at the computers.
 Everyone is on Facebook.
 Facebook is as ubiquitous on the road as it is back home.
-Additionally, I’m usually not the only one laboring over my laptop in the hostel common room.
+Also, it’s typical that I’m not the only one laboring over my laptop in the hostel common room.

 As I sit and write this post, I am in my hostel’s common area.
 It’s dinner time and the place is full.
 Next door, on the leather couches in the common room are five backpackers on computers.
 In the kitchen and around me are backpackers not in the cheapest clothes available but wearing name brands like Diesel and Armani.
 A girl just walked through carrying a hairdryer on the way to her room.
 This is not your parent’s backpacker crowd.